Sajidhussain1234/nextjs-practice-project/README.md

 bun dev
 ```

+## TASK DONE

-In this ap I setup SignUp, Login Functionality, aslo set authentication for private route.
+In this app I setup SignUp, Login Functionality, also set authentication for private route.
-For streamline routing use middleware.
+For streamline routing by adding middleware.
 public routes only can be access without authToken,
 If user want to access public route, he must have authToken.

 Also understand the app routing through this practice project.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.